 Item 13.
 Certain Relationships and Related Transactions, and Director Independence

-The information required by Item 13 will be included in the Proxy Statement to be filed relating to Boston Properties, Inc.'s 2011 Annual Meeting of Stockholders and is incorporated herein by reference.
+The information required by Item 13 will be included in the Proxy Statement to be filed relating to our 2011 Annual Meeting of Stockholders and is incorporated herein by reference.

 Item 14.
 Principal Accountant Fees and Services